| Site Type: Long Term/National Priorities List (NPL) |

 EPA and the ACE used the sediment and fish data and determined that the risks to human health are mainly from ingestion of fish.
 Because PCBs are found in elevated concentrations in sediments deeper than 6 inches, there is also a risk from direct contact and ingestion of contamination sediments while swimming in the area directly across from the Site.

 The baseline human health and ecological risk assessment report ( BHHERA) were completed in June 2011.
 The Remedial Investigation Summary Report for OU2 was completed in September 2011.

-Any future potential action that may be necessary to mitigate those risks shall be documented in a Feasibility Study which should be released in the fall of 2012.
-The Feasibility Study which looks at the various technologies and alternatives available to address the risks posed by the contaminated sediments has been initiated.
-The FS report and a proposed cleanup approach is expected to be presented to the public in the winter of 2012/2013.
+Any future potential action that may be necessary to mitigate those risks shall be documented in a Feasibility Study.
+The Feasibility Study, which looks at various technologies and alternatives available to address the risks posed by the contaminated sediments, has been initiated.
+The FS report and a proposed cleanup approach is expected to be presented to the public in the summer/fall of 2015.

 |OU2- McLane Dam Studies ||The Town of Milford has undertaken an exploration into the feasibility of removing both the Goldman and McLane Dams.
 Gomez and Sullivan, the consultants hired to perform the feasibility of the dam removal, required sediment sample collection and in 2011 the EPA partnered with the various federal, state and local agencies supporting the development of and implementation of the work.
 The data analyzed by the US EPA lab in Chelmsford, MA indicate that only very low levels of PCBs are found in surface sediment between the dams and that PCBs are not seen deposited behind or downstream of the McLane Dam.
 EPA will continue to review the materials provided by the Town relating to the dam removal studies and the stability of the sediments behind the dams in relation to OU2 potential remedial activities.|